Pedestrian Safety in Construction Zones: What You Need to Know

 pedestrian going by a construction zonepedestrian going by a construction zone

-The Federal Highway Administration (FHWA) also has additional safety guidelines like the following in place:
+The Federal Highway Administration (FHWA) also has additional safety guidelines in place, such as the following:

 • Alternative safety walkways should not only replicate standard sidewalks and paths but accommodate those with disabilities.

-• Pedestrian pathways must guide people away from conflicts with construction vehicles, road traffic, equipment, etc.
+• Pedestrian pathways must guide people away from potential conflicts with construction vehicles, road traffic, equipment, etc.

 • Safety walkways must be provided and maintained throughout the entire area affected by the construction zone.